b4dpxl/tools/README.md

 ## set_cf_ip.py
 Updates all A-records for specific CloudFlare DNS zones (domain names) to the current IP address.
 Useful for setting as a boot script on DigitalOcean droplets

+## requirements.txt
+Python PIP requirements.txt file.
+Covers all scripts (unless I've missed any), so may introduce unecessary packages if you only want a specific script.